diku-dk/futhark-website/blog/2017-03-21-futhark-videos.rst

 ---
-title: Futhark videos from FOSDEM and Lambda Days now available
+title: Videos from FOSDEM and Lambda Days now available
 author: Troels Henriksen
 description: Videos from recent talks on Futhark have been published.
 ---